braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify_standard_integration.md

 # Shopify standard integration setup

 > This page walks you through how to integrate Braze with Shopify using our standard integration for users with a Shopify online store.
-If you use a Shopify headless site or are looking to implement more tailored solutions, refer to [Shopify custom integration setup]().

 ## Step 1: Connect your Shopify store